WebsecLabs/sql-injection-knowledge-base/src/content/mssql/tables-and-columns.md

 ' AND 1=(SELECT TOP 1 column_name FROM information_schema.columns WHERE column_name NOT IN('id'))--
 ```

+This accumulating exclusion pattern is most effective when the injection produces visible output (error-based, UNION-based, or direct result display) so the attacker can observe each returned value.
+In fully blind contexts where no output is visible, use boolean-based or time-based techniques instead (see Blind Extraction below).

 #### Hex Encoding for WAF Bypass

 Hex encoding can bypass simple keyword-based WAFs that block strings like `SELECT` or `FROM`.
 The actual SQL keywords are hidden inside a hex literal, decoded at runtime via `CAST`, and executed dynamically with `EXEC`: